-[57] The appellant further submits that the HRO records do not qualify as labour relations or employment-related matters per se, contrary to the university's position, and that Order PO-3391, relied on by the university, adopts the position of the Divisional Court that an inquiry as to whether records are "employment-related" turns on the examination of the particular record.27
+[61] With respect to the HRO records, the appellant submits that they records do not qualify as labour relations or employment-related matters per se, contrary to the university's position, and that Order PO-3391, relied on by the university, adopts the position of the Divisional Court that an inquiry as to whether records are "employment-related" turns on the examination of the particular record.

-[58] The appellant goes on to argue that there is distinction to be made between records that are generated by a particular department and those that form the subject of the appellant's communication with the HRO and the HRO's synthesis and analysis relating to those records.
+[62] The appellant goes on to argue that there is distinction to be made between records that are generated by a particular department and those that form the subject of the appellant's communication with the HRO and the HRO's synthesis and analysis relating to those records.
 The appellant's position is that they are seeking access to the records collected by the HRO, which is not an arm of a university department or faculty, but is a parallel mechanism of addressing complaints that caters to the entire university community.
 The appellant submits that the university has its own human resources department and that they are not seeking records from that department.